1. Custom Bean Initialization

 If you need to create a bean based on certain conditions or parameters, you

-can use @Bean
+can use @Bean to manage this

 process.
 For example, you might want to create a bean differently based on